filipe-manoel/DoubleHelix/README.md

 <!-- badges: start -->
 <!-- badges: end -->

+The goal of `DoubleHelix` is to allow the quick and easy creation of visual resources (figures, gifs and formulas) based on the theory of quantitative genetics.

-The goal of DoubleHelix is to make graphs, formulas, gifs, figures, and examples more accessible to instructors in teaching genetics and quantitative genetics.
+The idea is to have this resources more accessible to instructors in teaching genetics and quantitative genetics.

 ## Installation

-You can install the development version of DoubleHelix from [GitHub](https://github.com/) with:
+You can install the development version of `DoubleHelix` from [GitHub](https://github.com/) with:

 ``` r